As an Ohio employer, can you help me understand how marijuana legalization fits into our employment policies?

 While Ohio law provides employers with employment rights on the topic of medical marijuana use, HR professionals must remain vigilant to ensure that your company does not act irresponsibly or apply policies in a discriminatory manner.
 Make sure that your drug-testing practices and drug-free workplace policy fall within the parameters of the laws in the states in which your company operates.
 You may find it helpful to consult your legal counsel to ensure that you understand and comply with the federal, state and local laws that may apply to your organization.

-strategic HR inc. knows that keeping abreast of workplace compliance issues and deadlines can be daunting, especially when the laws keep changing.
+Strategic HR knows that keeping abreast of workplace compliance issues and deadlines can be daunting, especially when the laws keep changing.
 We can help you by offering resources to help you identify and mitigate compliance issues and by making sure you are informed of changes and reacting in a timely manner.
 Our HR Audit will help your organization identify trouble spots in your HR function.
 Visit our HR Audit page to learn more about this helpful service.